a-donati/team-profile-generator/README.md

 ## Description

-A team profile generator created using node.js to help automate creating a employee roster.
-User will be prompted to enter the manager, engineer and intern information which will be used to generate a template to display the input.
-Template includes a banner and employee information displayed in cards.
-The generated employee profile index html page is clean and mobile responsive.
-Classes were tested using jest dependency.
+A team profile generator created using node.js to help automate creating an employee roster.
+User will be prompted to enter the manager, engineer and intern information, which will be used to generate a template to display the input.
+Template includes a banner and employee information displayed in a card format.
+The generated employee profile index.html page is clean and mobile responsive.
+Classes were tested using [Jest](https://www.npmjs.com/package/jest).

 ## Table of Contents